createwithrani/transistor-api/README.md

 print_r( $show );
 ```
-Get a list of the episodes in your show
+Get a list of the episodes in your show:

 ```php
 $episodes = $transistor->get( 'episodes', array(